Weber-Comm/3DPointCloudTracker/README.md

 ![1](https://github.com/Webersan/3DPointCloudTracker/assets/75790375/48630d52-be5a-4b5e-9cfa-b6259680ecda)

-2. Set the initial anchor point (`Initial-x`, `Initial-y`, `Initial-z`) for tracking, and the anchor point should be as close as possible to the object being tracked.
+2. Set the **red initial anchor point** (`Initial-x`, `Initial-y`, `Initial-z`) for tracking, and the anchor point should be as close as possible to the object being tracked.
 Click `Activate Clustering and Tracking` to start the tracking process.

 ![2](https://github.com/Webersan/3DPointCloudTracker/assets/75790375/82dd31d0-dbd1-44b5-b396-5f265e65f05a)